Tiangong space station: Assembly

 On 31 October 2022, Mengtian module was launched from the Wenchang space center, and docked with the station 13 hours later.
 The assembly of the Mengtian marks the final step in the 1.5-year construction process.
 According to China Academy of Space Technology, the rendezvous and docking process for Mengtian was conducted expeditiously, as then L-shaped Tiangong station consumed large amount of energy to stay oriented in its asymmetrical arrangement.
 On 3 November 2022, Mengtian was relocated autonomously from the forward docking port to port-side lateral docking port via Indexing robotic arm, and successfully berthed at its planned permanent location with Tianhe module at 01:32UTC (9:32BJT), forming a T-shape.
 Subsequently, CMSA announced the construction of the Tiangong space station is officially complete.
-Designer of Mengtian module, Li Guangxing, explained the space station was maneuvered to a special position, utilizing the Earth's gravity to help stabilized the docking process.
+Designer of Mengtian module, Li Guangxing, explained the space station was maneuvered to a special position, utilizing the Earth's gravity to help stabilize the docking process.
 At 07:12UTC, The Shenzhou 14 crew entered the Mengtian module.
 On 10 November 2022, Tianzhou 4 cargo spacecraft undocked from the Tiangong, and Tianzhou 5 was prepared to launch on the same day.
 Tianzhou 5 was launched on 12 November 2022, carrying supplies, experiments, and microsatellites to the space station.
 It also contained gifts for China's first crew handover ceremony in orbit.
 The completed station had extra capacity for expanded crew activities and living space for six, allowing crew rotation.
 On 29 November 2022, the Shenzhou 15 crew Fei Junlong, Deng Qingming, and Zhang Lu was launched to the space station.
 The crew spent one week together for handover and verification for sustainable six-man operations.
-With the crew rotation and contentious operation, China commenced its permanent space presence.
+With the crew rotation operation, China commenced its permanent space presence.

+On 17 December 2024, Cai Xuzhe broke the record with Song Lingdong for the longest spacewalk in human history, of 9 hours and 6 minutes, with the assistance of the space station's robotic arms and ground-based scientific personnel, completed tasks such as the installation of space debris protection devices, inspection, and maintenance of external equipment and facilities.